goldenson/maximeorefice/_posts/2018-09-18-conference-lessons.md

 A year ago, I asked my friend [Thibaut Assus](https://twitter.com/tibastral) what if this year, we dream bigger for the Ruby community in France.
 What if we host our own conference?
 That’s how https://2018.rubyparis.org was born 👶.

 I’ll try to summarize and share all the lessons we’ve learned by organizing this conference.
-Here an exhaustive list of things I wished I would know a couple months ago:
+Here is an exhaustive list of things I wish I had known a couple months ago:

 ## 🏛 The venue

-Pick a centralized venue where as many people can join and well serve by transportation.
+Pick a centralized venue where as many people can join and that is well served by transportation.
 Also, consider having comfortable chairs for your audience otherwise being sat all day long will hurt your back.
 If your conference happens during the summer AC is necessary.
 It’s also a plus if you can provide electrical outlets for your audience.
 And last but most important, triple check if your venue is disabled friendly.

 ## 📝 The speakers